juntakahashi777/restoringtrenton/README.md

-Retoring Trenton - Vacant Property Visualization Project
+Restoring Trenton - Vacant Property Visualization Project

 Vacant and abandoned properties are known to be a harmful presence in communities.
 Trenton unfortunately has over 6,000 abandoned lots and buildings, constituting ~20% of the city.
 This project has been developed in order to better visualize the vacant property data gathered by the non-profit organization Isles, Inc. as well as provide a tool for interacting with the data.